nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 **Welcome to AniChan!**

-AniChan is a free desktop command-line application aimed to improve the efficiency of anime translators.
+**AniChan** is a free desktop command-line application aimed to improve the efficiency of anime translators.
 With AniChan, translators could manage their time more effectively by identifying the time needed to translate a script.
-Moreover, AniChan comes with management features such as workspace, watchlist and bookmark that can help them stay organized and focused on their work.
+Moreover, **AniChan** comes with management features such as workspace, watchlist and bookmark that can help them stay organized and focused on their work.

-AniChan can also be used on all major operating systems such as Windows and Linux.
-You can refer to the [Quick Start](#2-quick-start) guide located below for more information on getting your journey started with AniChan!
+**AniChan** can also be used on all major operating systems such as Windows and Linux.
+You can refer to the [Quick Start](#2-quick-start) guide located below for more information on getting your journey started with **AniChan**!

 ### 1.1 Purpose

-This guide provides you with in-depth information on setting up AniChan and how to use the various features offered.
+This guide provides you with in-depth information on setting up **AniChan** and how to use the various features offered.

 ### 1.2 Using this guide